Main content

 Overview and metadata sections

 Frank Maris (1858-1939) and Anna Pickering (1876-1931) were married under the care of Middletown Monthly Meeting, thus uniting two families with roots in the Philadelphia area that went back to the 17th century.
 Frank (also known as Franklin) was the son of Jesse Emlen Maris and Mary Carr Gaskill Maris who were members of Philadelphia Monthly Meeting (Hicksite).
 Jesse and Mary had four children, all represented in the collection: Caroline (1857-1886), Charles E. (1860-1940, Mary Hannah (1876-1904) and Frank Maris.
 Both daughters died unmarried and before the age of thirty.
-Charles and Frank Maris were partners a crane company in Philadelphia, Maris Bros.
-Cranes, where cranes were designed and built.
+Charles and Frank Maris were partners in a crane company in Philadelphia, Maris Bros., where cranes were designed and built.
 The brothers became members of Lansdowne Monthly Meeting and resided on Owen Avenue, Lansdowne.

 Frank and Anna were active members of Lansdowne Monthly Meeting.
 Anna Pickering was the daughter of Edward Pickering (1835-1919) and Rebecca Rowlett (1841-1913) who married under the care of Gwynedd Monthly Meeting in 1864.
-Edward was the son of Dr. Samuel W. Pickering, a consulting physician at Friends Asylum, and Elizabeth Walton.
-Edward had two surviving siblings: Lewis W. Pickering (1833-1903) who removed to Elkton, Indiana, and Emily (1827-1905) who in 1838 married William L. Paxson.
+Edward was the son of Dr. Samuel W. Pickering, a consulting physician at Friends Asylum, and Elizabeth Walton Pickering.
+Edward had two surviving siblings: Lewis W. Pickering (1833-1903) who removed to Elkton, Indiana, and Emily (1827-1905) who married William L. Paxson in 1838.
 Rebecca Rowlett Pickering was the daughter of John and Drucilla Phipps Rowlett.
 Rebecca and Edward Pickering had four children: Anna Rowlett Maris, Edward, Jr. (1873-1956) who married Georgia Michaels, Emily (1867-1941) married Edgar Shepard in 1911, and John R. Pickering (1865-1913) who married Hannah Comly in 1894.
 Frank and Anna Maris had two daughters who grew up in Lansdowne, Pennsylvania, and attended the George School: Mary Hannah Maris (1914-1995) who earned a B.A. from Swarthmore College and married Roscoe Lynd Warren in 1947, and Emily P. Maris (1912-1962) who married David C. Walden in 1944.
 The sisters moved to California after their marriages.

 The papers contain an extensive collection of correspondence received by Frank and Anna Pickering Maris, Quakers of Lansdowne, Pennsylvania, and related family members.
-There is a small amount of writings and also financial records of the Maris Brother Crane Company of Philadelphia.
+There is a small amount of writings and also financial records of the Maris Brothers Crane Company of Philadelphia.

 The Maris-Pickering Family Papers were donated to Friends Historical Library of Swarthmore College in 2020 and 2024 by Rebecca Maris Warren Searl.